shashankbafna/cowin-vaccination-book-slot/README.md

 <br clear="left"/>
 <br clear="right"/>

-**DISCLAIMER:
-USE IT AT YOUR OWN RISK.**
--  This is a make-shift automation for booking the slot which was not possible manually due to the significant ratio for availability of vaccines & People in our country.
--  I am not a developer but an engineer/ Script writer.
-Consider this before making any comments or giving any advices.
--  Feel free to give suggestions, Also, please copy & enhance the code if you want.
-   -  Make sure to let me know, hopefully, I can also help.

-Lastly, goes without saying:
-**once you get your shot, please do help out any underprivileged people around you who may not have a laptop or the know-how.
-For instance any sort of domestic help, or the staff in your local grocery store, or literally the thousands of people who don't have the knowledge or luxury we do.**

 Special thanks to:
 1) **pallupz**: For sourcing the raw python code. : https://github.com/pallupz/covid-vaccine-booking/
 2) **COWIN**: For providing open APIs. : https://www.cowin.gov.in/